-- Junior conferences continue. - Visit college websites to get on their mailing lists and view information about your particular major of interest. - Continue visiting colleges (Winter Recess is a good opportunity) virtually or in person. - Attend college fairs (likely virtually) to speak with college representatives. - Register for the SAT/ACT, if available and you feel prepared. - Junior conferences continue attend if you haven't already done so.
+- Visit college websites to get on their mailing lists and view information about your particular major of interest. - Continue visiting colleges (Winter Recess is a good opportunity) virtually or in person. - Attend HHHS College Fair on Tuesday, March 26, 2024. - Attend college fairs to speak with college representatives. - Register for the SAT/ACT, if available and you feel prepared.